How it works

 In order to launch and fund a training program, we require at least three churches to form a cluster.
 This promotes local accountability, increases potential for support, and broadens engagement.
 Program directors are selected from the supporting churches and then trained by Global Disciples.
 All discipleship-mission and leadership programs are owned and operated by local indigenious churches.

 This discipleship-mission and leadership model can be reproduced by those who’ve participated in the training, so disciple-makers who plant churches can reproduce the training with new believers, equipping and sending out a new wave of disciple-making church planters.
 A significant advantage to our approach is how quickly it can facilitate rapid multiplication and impact.

 Our proven training model is locally sustained.
 Leadership programs are self-funded from the beginning and discipleship-mission programs are fully supported by local resources within four years.
 The indigenous local church cluster supports the program by providing 55% of the first year’s budget and Global Disciples provides the remaining 45% seed funds.
 Each year, the percentage contributed locally increases, and the percentage from Global’s seed funds decreases.
 By the fourth year, all funds come from the local churches and supporting partners.

 Give monthly, reach the world.

-Join our community of monthly donors bringing the hope of Jesus to least-reached people groups around the world.
+Join our community of monthly donors bringing the Good News of Jesus to least-reached people groups around our world.